raspberrypilearning/clone-wars/en/step_3.md

 hide
 ```

-At the moment you have a pretty gigantic lightning bolt for the spaceship to fire!

 --- /task ---

+At the moment, the lightning bolt is really big compared to the spaceship!

 --- task ---

-Attach some code below the blocks you just added to make the `Lightning` sprite smaller and to turn it upside down.
-Then it will look like it fires pointy end–first out of the spaceship.
+Below the code that the `Lightning` sprite already has, add some blocks to make the sprite smaller and to turn it upside down.

 ![lightning sprite](images/lightning-sprite.png)